What is surgery to repair a congenital heart defect?

 The doctor will make a cut (incision) in your child's chest.
 The incision usually is made through the breastbone (sternum) and is called a sternotomy.
 But some types of heart defects are repaired through an incision on the side of the chest between the ribs, called a thoracotomy.
 During the surgery, the doctor may connect your child to a machine that does the jobs of the heart and lungs (heart-lung bypass machine).
 This machine will allow the doctor to stop your child's heartbeat while the repair is done.
 If a heart-lung bypass machine is used during surgery, the doctor will restart your child's heartbeat and stop the heart-lung machine after they fix the defect.

-After the doctor repairs the defect, they will use stitches to close the incision in the chest.
+After the doctor repairs the defect, stitches are used to close the incision in the chest.

 Your child will probably spend up to 1 week in the hospital.
 The amount of time your child needs to recover depends on the type of surgery they had.